lumapps/lumRest/README.md

 These setup files are perfect to initialize test cases, for example loading data.

 ### Import ###
 Files imported will be executed inside current scenario.
 It works like setup files, excepted that all files will be interpreted, using their own `service`, `setup`, `import` and `commands`.
-They will be executed after `setup` and before `commands`.
+They will be executed after `setup` and before `commands` of main scenario.

 A common use case is to run again a test file with a different setup, without rewriting all test case.
 You can ommit `commands` if you set `import` entries.